 All of our packaging materials will be 100% recyclable or reusable by 2025.
 It will also contain 100% reused or recycled material by 2025.
 Taking into account that this is conditional on the quality of materials, we foresee to include at least 30% reused and recycled content in all packaging by 2022.

 At present – taking all packaging, including films into account – at least 95% of our packaging is recyclable.
 We’re striving towards closing the loop by using recycled materials from the start, without compromising on quality, with the ultimate aim to stop using virgin materials altogether.

-Our progress 2020: All our packaging material is recyclable.
-All our materials taken into account we are at 13,1% recycled material.
-Various initiatives across our brands will further increase the use of recycled material in 2021.
+Our progress 2021: All our packaging material is recyclable.
+All our materials taken into account we are at 24,8% recycled material.

 We will be collecting 100% of the packaging we bring onto the market by 2025.

 As part of this engagement, we will start pilot projects with incentive schemes to reduce litter in out-of-home markets by 2022, with a view to scale up by 2025.
 We will be a partner to public authorities, customers and our sector to optimise collection, extended producer responsibility (EPR), including deposit return schemes (DRS).

 Our progress 2021: The Netherlands implemented a national deposit system in Q2 ’21.
 Also in Belgium, France and Bulgaria, Spadel is in favour of systems to boost collection rates and discussions are ongoing with partners how to best achieve this ambition.

 In order to use 100% recycled or reused materials by 2025, we are working with the recycling sector and other partners to innovate on recycling and improve the quality of recycled materials.